Minor in Communication Studies

 The focus of the Communication Studies program is on the academic (aesthetic, analytical, critical, historical, theoretical) and interdisciplinary study of communication and media.

-The minor will require students to take two foundational courses (6 credits) introducing students to the broad concepts of communication in public life and of media history and convergence.
-Students will then take one course from each of the follow categories (12 credits): Communication Theory, Research Methods, Analysis, and Cross-Cultural Perspectives.
+The minor requires students to take two foundational courses (6 credits) introducing students to the broad concepts of communication in public life and of media history and convergence.
+Students then take one course from each of the following categories (12 credits): Communication Theory, Research Methods, Analysis, and Cross-Cultural Perspectives.

-Unlike Communication Studies majors, students will not be required to take advanced coursework.
+Unlike Communication Studies majors, students are not required to take advanced coursework.

 Students will complete a total of 18 credits in the Communication Studies minor.

 All students must take the following foundation courses (6 credits):

 |MSP 1021||Media and Society||3|

 All students will take four additional core courses (12 credits).
 They will select one course each from the categories below: